BobatBH/RouteTrace/README.md

 2. green
 3. refactor

-That is, you create a test first and see it fail.
-Then you do the smallest amount of work necessary to get the test to pass ("What is the simplest thing that could possibly work?")
+That is, you create a test first and see it fail (the bar goes red).
+Then you do the smallest amount of work necessary to get the test to pass ("What is the simplest thing that could possibly work?"; the bar turns green.)
 Finally, you refactor the code to remove duplication, magic numbers, and anything else that smells.
 Afterwords, you run the tests again to make sure they all still pass.

 This sequence is exactly the same with RDD except that instead of testing specific functionality, you're testing that the higher-order functions exist _and are called in the correct order_.